ToreMartinHagen/seb/README.md

     outputfiles += [side + '.gen.cpp']

 # We need the absolute input directory which is in the src area
-# and the absolut output directory which is in the build area
+# and the absolute output directory which is in the build area
 # so that codegen.py read and write from the correct location
 inputdir =  str(Dir(env.subst('$BASE_DIR') + "/" + 'seb/vehicle/apps/window/').srcnode().abspath)
 outputdir = str(Dir(env.subst('$BASE_DIR') + "/" + 'seb/vehicle/apps/window/').abspath)